quixio/quix-docs/docs/connect/kafka-to-apache-karaf.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Karaf using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Karaf

-UNRECOGNIZED TECH ALERT
+Apache Karaf is an open-source OSGi runtime that provides a lightweight container for running OSGi-based applications.
+It offers a flexible and extensible platform for deploying, managing, and monitoring applications in a dynamic and modular way.
+With features such as hot deployment, centralized configuration management, and dependency injection, Apache Karaf simplifies the development and deployment of complex, enterprise-level applications.
+It also supports a wide range of plugins and extensions, making it easy to integrate with other technologies and frameworks.
+Apache Karaf is a powerful tool for building scalable and reliable applications in a modular and efficient manner.

 ## Integrations